-If all parties agree, the API Compliance Institute will discuss the use of the Third Party Audit Report with the subsequent customer to ensure the scope of the audit meets their requirements before the audit report is shared.
+The API Compliance Institute will discuss the use of the Third Party Audit Report with the subsequent customer to ensure the scope of the audit meets their requirements before the audit report is shared.

 With the agreement of the Auditee, a list of Third Party Audits completed within the last 3 years may be published on the ACI Website.